Friday Evening Class: “Dining Etiquette with Mrs. Vallion”

 · A Review of Domestic manuals and cookbooks of the mid-19th century

-For the 2017 season the hearth cooking workshops are moving from the c.
-1820 Shapley Ross House to the 1819 Settlers' Trace Homestead.
-(In 2018 we will return to the Shapley Ross House!)
-You will have the unique opportunity to live in the 1819 Homestead for the workshop weekend.
+For the 2018 season the hearth cooking workshops will be held at the c.
+1820 Shapley Ross House.
 We will have full use of the house for this semi-immersion event, including using only period lighting, sharing our meals in the home's dining chamber, visiting in the parlor, using ewers and bowls to wash, and sleeping in feather beds!
 (Note: this is a ladies only event due to sleeping arrangements, BUT if any gentlemen would like to attend and don't mind pitching a tent outside, then by all means you are most welcome too!)

-Hearth Cooking Workshop is hands-on and all attendees will be in full participation.
-We will be cooking both indoors (hearth) and out-of-doors (open-fire) so that you can learn the skills in order to demonstrate/work in both environments.
+Hearth Cooking Workshops are completely hands-on and all who attend will be in full participation.
+Weather permitting, we will be cooking both indoors (hearth) and out-of-doors (open-fire) so that you can learn the skills in order to demonstrate/work in both environments.
+If it rains then we will be cooking on the hearth only.
 Together, you will be preparing and cooking all meals except Saturday morning breakfast.

 All food and cooking equipment will be provided.
 Attire is requested to be 1850s-1860s work dresses.
 Why not invite a friend!